danainjax/is-it-ok/NOTES.md

 [ ] Your Rails API should handle the data persistence with a database.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.

 [ ] Your client-side application should handle the display of data with minimal data manipulation.
-(Serializers and backend should do almost all of the work of getting data)
+(Serializers and backend should do almost all of the work of getting data. model methods, waiter should not be platng your food.
+Use serializers.)

 [ ] Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!